jbaublitz/language-practice/README.md

 of the execution.

 Command line options:
-* `--traceback`: useful for bug reporting, bubbles the Python exception up to the terminal
+* `-t`/`--traceback`: useful for bug reporting, bubbles the Python exception up to the terminal
-* `--reset`: Redownload the entire cache and current information about what words you have guessed correctly/incorrectly
+* `-r`/`--reset`: Redownload the entire cache and current information about what words you have guessed correctly/incorrectly
+* `-f`/`--file`: Path to the file containing the flashcard information
+* `-d`/`--dir`: File is a directory and all TOML files in the given directory should be loaded by the application

 Run ctrl-C to exit the program and save your progress